GraphQL API

 You can build graphical queries that traverse a data graph through resolvable entities and this reduces the need for multiple queries

-You can view the schema that shows the available fields for each object along with a description and data type attribute
+You can view the that shows the available fields for each object along with a description and data type attribute

-You only have to use
+You only have to use POST

 requests with a simple query string and variables object